TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource/Index.rst

    Description
          If set, -sample is used to scale images instead of -geometry.
-Sample does not use antialiasing and is therefore much faster.
+Sample does not use anti-aliasing and is therefore much faster.

    Default